kzarms/alisa/README.md

-# Python Flask app on Azure Web App for Containers
+# Simple bot for Alisa

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.
+This is a  sample app that demonstrates how to handle queries from Yandex\Alisa.

-For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-python).
+For more information, please see the [Yandex Dialogs for developers](https://tech.yandex.ru/dialogs/).

-# Contributing

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.